 The City of Rome developed a participatory urban gardening project.
 The aim of the project is two-fold: it fights social exclusion and poverty and allows brownfield recovery.

 Working with NGOs, citizens, disadvantaged people and minorities, the city uses the urban and suburban agriculture as a means to improve governance processes.
 Alongside employment policy, social and intercultural dialogue has a pre-eminent role to play.
 The importance of other factors such as housing, health, culture and communication should also be acknowledged.

 Rome led the RU:RBAN Network over 2.5 years, transferring its practices to 6 other cities: Vilnius (Lithuania), Caen (France), Krakow (Poland), Thessaloniki (Greece), Loures (Portugal), and Coruna (Spain).
 You can, in particular, check Vilnius’s Good practice here.
 The approach was based on the three components/elements of the Good practice: capacity building in organizing urban gardens, Inspiring and training people to manage urban gardens (Gardeners) and Urban gardens governance & regulations.
 The network’s outputs can be found on the URBACT website.
-RUR:BAN might also be reloaded with a new Transfer Network starting from June 2021.
+RUR:BAN was also reloaded with a new Transfer Network in 2021-2022.